Tomás Podstawski: Later career

 Having been without a club in the summer, Podstawski signed for Stabæk Fotball on 20 September 2021, for the rest of the year; the team from Oslo were in last place in Eliteserien.

 Podstawski moved to Bnei Yehuda Tel Aviv F.C. of the Israeli Liga Leumit on 1 February 2022.
 On 28 June, he moved to the fourth foreign country in two years, signing for newly promoted Cypriot First Division club Karmiotissa FC.

 On 6 September 2023, Podstawski returned to Poland and its top tier to undergo a trial at Piast Gliwice, closing a 3–0 friendly win over Ruch Chorzów shortly after; on the 18th, he joined the latter on a one-year contract with an option for another two years.
 He scored on his debut in a 3–5 home loss to Raków Częstochowa six days later, and left the club by mutual consent in February 2024.

+After two seasons of inactivity, Podstawski then took his game to the Liga 3, where he represented A.D.
+Sanjoanense and F.C.
+Paços de Ferreira.